regreen/EMBD_public/embryocrop/README_embryocrop.md

 3. Install

 Setup virtual environment with Anaconda
-1. If you donít already have Anaconda, go to www.anaconda.com/download/ and Download Anaconda3 (python3.7 version), launch anaconda setup and click through default options to install.
+1. If you don‚Äôt already have Anaconda, go to www.anaconda.com/download/ and Download Anaconda3 (python3.7 version), launch anaconda setup and click through default options to install.
 2. set environment variables and add conda to the path:
 	a.
 Find conda.exe location in Anaconda Prompt:
 WINDOWS: Go to windows button-> Anaconda3-> Anaconda Prompt